Index Binary Tree Problems Change Language (Farsi) Source

 Perfect Binary Tree

-A tree where all leaves are at the last level and all nodes in other levels have two children is called a perfect binary tree.
+A tree in which all leaves are at the last level, and all other vertices have exactly two children.

 Perfect Binary Tree

-One of the most common uses of binary trees is the binary search tree, which we will examine in more detail later.
+One of the most common applications of binary trees is the Binary Search Tree, which we will become more familiar with later.